-B. A person shall make an application for a certificate of exemption or renewal of a certificate of exemption in writing on the forms, in the manner and accompanied by the information prescribed by the superintendent.
-The superintendent may require additional information on the experience, background, honesty, truthfulness, integrity and competency of the applicant and the responsible individual designated by the applicant.
+B. A person shall make an application for a certificate of exemption or renewal of a certificate of exemption in writing on the forms, in the manner and accompanied by the information prescribed by the deputy director.
+The deputy director may require additional information on the experience, background, honesty, truthfulness, integrity and competency of the applicant and the responsible individual designated by the applicant.

 C. The department may charge a fee for processing the original or renewal application for a certificate of exemption and for other costs incurred by the department.

-E. Within ten days after learning that a responsible individual will cease managing the licensees' activities, an exempt person must notify the superintendent.
-Within ninety days after the notification is received by the superintendent, the exempt person must replace the responsible individual with a person who meets the qualifications prescribed by subsection D of this section and must notify the superintendent of the replacement.
+E. Within ten days after learning that a responsible individual will cease managing the licensees' activities, an exempt person must notify the deputy director.
+Within ninety days after the notification is received by the deputy director, the exempt person must replace the responsible individual with a person who meets the qualifications prescribed by subsection D of this section and must notify the deputy director of the replacement.
 A certificate of exemption expires if either of the following occurs:

 1. The exempt person is not placed under active management of a qualified responsible individual.

-2. The exempt person does not provide notice of replacement of the responsible individual to the superintendent as prescribed by this section.
+2. The exempt person does not provide notice of replacement of the responsible individual to the deputy director as prescribed by this section.

 F. After reviewing the application for a certificate of exemption and after verifying the submitted information, the department shall issue the certificate of exemption.